tszching/SIT305Project/README.md

 Important Code:

 My ViewController.swift files which included:
+-JsonDataHandler.swift to read and write and update the game data through data.json -ObjectStates.swift to temporarily data store from AppDelegate for all the target objects.
--ViewController.swift is the Menu page where you select to go to another page -AboutViewController.swift is about the Project Descirption.
+-AchievementCell.swift show all taget objects data from detail.json -Detail.json for the struture data on achievement screen -ViewController.swift is the Menu page where you select to go to another page -AboutViewController.swift is about the Project Descirption.
 -LevelViewController.swift is the level selection before the game starts.